mosquito/tagz/README.md

 assert pretty_result == "<div>\n\t<p>\n\t\tHello\n\t</p>\n</div>\n"
 ```

-Both methods are useful when generating large HTML documents where you want to stream the output without building the entire string in memory.
+All these methods are useful when generating large HTML documents where you want to stream the output without building the entire string in memory.

 ## `Style` and `StyleSheet` helper objects